- About OpenXR and Monado

 See https://gitlab.freedesktop.org/monado/monado#getting-started for a list of dependencies.

-This command will install required and optional dependencies that will enable most functionality of monado on Debian/Ubuntu.
+This command will install required and some optional dependencies that will enable most of the commonly used functionality of monado on Debian/Ubuntu.
 Some features and drivers are only compiled with additional dependencies like libsurvive or librealsense.

-Since version 0.2, Monado’s compositor and drivers run in a separate service process that has to be started before running an OpenXR application.
+monado-service, Monado’s compositor and drivers run in a separate service process that has to be started before running an OpenXR application.

 If systemd is available (and it’s not configured to disable this), a monado.socket and monado.service user unit files are installed in /usr/lib/systemd/user or similar.